Are You Battling With An Insurance Company Refusing To Pay Your Claim?

 Get Legal Advice From A Former Claims Adjuster

-Our lawyer, John O’Toole, has more than 30 years of experience in the insurance industry.
+Attorney John O'Toole, has more than 30 years of experience in the insurance industry.
 He worked as a claims adjuster, broker and underwriter before entering the legal profession.
 As a result, he understands the inner workings of insurance companies.
 He now puts that knowledge to work in fighting for the rights of policyholders.